Search

 Midfield

-Marcos Flores: The Argentine has taken over Carlos Hernandez’s mantle as the best foreign player in the league this season.
-Not only is he a great provider of goals but he also contributes them in bucketloads – nine this season for Adelaide, including a hat-trick against North Queensland Fury.
+Marcos Flores: The Argentine has takenCarlos Hernandez’s reign as the best foreign player in the league this season is being challenged.
+Not only does he excel in providing goals, but he’s also netted them in abundance – scoring nine this season for Adelaide, which includes a hat-trick against North Queensland Fury.

 Strikers

-Honourable mentions: David Williams (North Queensland Fury), Glenn Moss (Brisbane Roar), Michael Thwaite and Jason Culina (Gold Coast) and Nikolai Topor-Stanley (Newcastle Jets)
+Honourable mentions: David Williams (North Queensland Fury), Glenn Moss (Brisbane Roar), Michael Thwaite and Jason Culina (Gold Coast), and Nikolai Topor-Stanley (Newcastle Jets)

 Newsletter